UCLNatSci/Interdisciplinary-Research-Skills/_sources/1_introduction/getting_started.md

 To create a new file in the current folder, type its name in the  the 'New File Name' box, then click the arrow next to the 'New File' button and select the file type.
 To create a new folder, select 'Folder' at the bottom of the list of file types.

 > Create a new file `Hurricane.ipynb` in the `Workshop_1` folder.
-(You can either type the full file name including extension `.ipynb`, or just type `Hurricane` then select 'Jupyter Notebook' from the list).
+You can either type the full file name including extension `.ipynb`, or just type `Hurricane` then select 'Jupyter Notebook' from the list.
+If it asks you to select a kernel, choose 'Python 3 (system-wide)'.

 ### Step 2: Plotting Points